Protesters face off as U.S. abortion debate heats up

 “As long as they are going stay in the abortion business, that is an organization that shouldn’t be getting one red cent of federal tax money,” Miller said.

-The 100-year-old organization of about 650 health centre's provides birth control and other women’s health services in addition to abortion, according to its website.
+The 100-year-old organization of about 650 health centres provides birth control and other women’s health services in addition to abortion, according to its website.

 The U.S. Supreme Court legalized abortion in the 1973 Roe v.
 Wade ruling but U.S. law prohibits the use of federal funds for abortions.
 Anti-abortion activists say funding for other purposes acts to subsidize abortions.